rcsb/py-rcsb-api/docs/index.md

 > https://rcsbapi.readthedocs.io

-You should also cite the RCSB PDB API services this package utilizes:
+You should also cite the RCSB.org API services this package utilizes:

 > ...